Charles Darwin — "If I have seen further than others, it is by standing upon the shoulders of gian…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I have no great quickness of apprehension or wit which is so remarkable in some clever men, but I have a fair share of invention and of common sense."
+"I have no great quickness of apprehension or wit which is so remarkable in some clever men."

 British naturalist whose On the Origin of Species (1859) established evolution by natural selection — the unifying theory of modern biology.
 Closely associated with Thomas Henry Huxley (his 'bulldog' public defender) and Alfred Russel Wallace (independent co-discoverer of natural selection).
 For an intellectual contrast, see William Paley, Anglican theologian and Natural Theology author (1743-1805) — Origin of Species is structurally a 400-page reply to Paley — Darwin admired Paley's watchmaker-argument as an undergraduate at Cambridge and then spent 20 years building the empirical machinery to displace him.
 The cleanest 'design argument vs natural selection' founding rebuttal in science.